 6:00pm – Ceremony begins

 Many of the best images are of you getting ready, we love the details!
 If you could please have all of your details (Dress, set aside on a decorative or wooden hanger, your something borrowed, blue old and new, garter, bouquet and any jewelry you will be wearing day of as well as your shoes and rings) set aside so when we get there we can get started right away.
 Also, having the bridal suite cleared out of any bags and personal items is great for nice clean images.
 We suggest putting any additional bags in the bathroom or closet.

 When we arrive for the day, we will join the girls in their bridal suite.
 Hair and makeup should be close to completed, and it’s really helpful to have the room cleaned from bags and personal items.
 We suggest putting them in a closet or bathroom to give us a nice, clean space for photos.
 If requested, the second photographer will head to the groom’s room where the guys can be photographed putting on their finishing touches – like suit coats, ties, cufflinks and shoes.

-If you and your fiancé plan to exchange cards or gifts, have those ready when we arrive and we will help facilitate timing to make sure it’s documented for you with which program to from youtube!
+If you and your fiancé plan to exchange cards or gifts, have those ready when we arrive and we will help facilitate timing to make sure it’s documented for you!

 In the bridal suite, we suggest to have the following details ready for us when we arrive:

 - Heirloom and bridal jewelry